ookcode/TinyPNGHelper/README.md

 ## Also
 You can view the source code of this extension.

-I think it will be a good simple demo for you to develop chrome extension.
+I hope it will be a simple demo to help you develop chrome extension.